FreshX-GmbH/check_couchdb/README.md

 Usage
 -----
-This will place a global bin in your path for `check_couchdb`.
 Now you can use it in Nagios as a command.

 ```
 Usage: check_couchdb   < -H HOSTNAME | --host >  host to connect to